isomerpages/nparks-naturekakis/_nature-kakis-network/Nature Kakis Chapters/Starting a Chapter.md

 </section>

 <section>
-<p align="justify">As part of our initiative, we will partner with the you and provide training to help you and other community leaders set up Nature Kakis chapters in each constituency.
+<p align="justify">As part of our initiative, we will partner with you and provide training to help you and other community leaders set up Nature Kakis chapters in each constituency.
 These Chapters can organise various greenery and City in Nature-related activities such as tree-planting and guided walks for the community.
 Find out more on the types of Nature Kakis programmes by clicking here.</p></section>